 1. Academic Council

 The Academic Council serves in an advisory capacity to the PSVP on academic matters.
 The council provides leadership in determining academic policies, procedures, and priorities.
 Among a variety of issues, the council considers requests for new academic programs and recommends course additions, changes, and deletions.

 The eLearning Council shall serve in an advisory capacity to the provost regarding matters related to distributed learning.
 The Council provides leadership in determining academic policies, procedures, and priorities concerning distributed learning.
 The Council also reviews proposals for distance and off-campus degrees, certificate programs, minors, and concentrations.

-Voting members shall consist of appointed representatives of Agricultural Sciences & Natural Resources; Architecture; Arts & Sciences; Business Administration; Education; Engineering; Graduate School; Honors; Human Sciences; Media & Communication; Visual & Performing Arts; Law School; Library; as well as representatives of Student Affairs and University Programs and College Success, the Director of the TLPDC, one Information Technology representative, and the Regional Site Directors.
+Voting members shall consist of appointed representatives of Agricultural Sciences & Natural Resources; Architecture; Arts & Sciences; Business Administration; Education; Engineering; Graduate School; Honors; Human Sciences; Media & Communication; Visual & Performing Arts; Law School; Library; Veterinary Medicine; as well as representatives of Student Affairs and University Programs and College Success, the Director of the TLPDC, one Information Technology representative, and the Regional Site Directors.
 The Council is chaired by the Associate Vice Provost for eLearning.

 3. Graduate Council

-The Graduate Council is composed of the Graduate Dean and associate deans, the vice provost, representatives from each college and the Law School, and the School of Veterinary Medicine; and representatives from the Health Sciences Center.
+The Graduate Council is composed of the Graduate Dean and associate deans; the vice provost; representatives from each college, the Law School, and the School of Veterinary Medicine; and representatives from the Health Sciences Center.
 The Faculty Senate appoints a representative each year as a member of the Graduate Council.
 The Graduate Dean chairs the Council.